 Depending on the region of the body being studied, the MRI will take anywhere from 30 minutes to an hour.
 If many levels of the spine or multiple organs are being examined, it may take longer.

 Is there pain involved with the MRI?

-The MRI is absolutely painless.
+According to the Joint Pain Clinic in Charleston, SC – QC Kinetix (Charleston), MRI is an absolutely painless process.
 However, many people may experience a bit of claustrophobia once they enter the tube, which seems to be right in front of the eyes once inside.
 It can be challenging even to people who do not have claustrophobic issues.
 The best thing to do is keep the eyes shut and concentrate on something besides being in such a tight space.
 There is a nice updated version of the MRI machine called the open MRI.
 These are wonderful for patients who have issues with tight spots and when scheduling these procedures, one may ask to be sent to a facility that has an open MRI.

 The sound of the magnets can be very noisy and quite annoying.
 Even though the procedure is painless, being closed in and having the loud noise can make some people very uncomfortable.
 Some facilities may offer music as a method to relax the patient during the procedure.

 If claustrophobia is a known issue, it may help to ask the doctor if a small amount of anti-anxiety medication may be prescribed before the procedure.
 This will help insure the patient is still and relaxed.
 Complete stillness is necessary in order to get clear imaging during this procedure.

 It is best to make sure that all jewelry is removed before the procedure since a magnet is involved.
 All magnetic objects like cards with magnetic strips, underwear clasps and hair ornaments should also be removed.